-For purposes of this policy, hazing is defined as any activity that recklessly or intentionally endangers the mental health, physical health, or safety of a student for the purpose of initiation or membership in or affiliation with any school sponsored organization.
+For purposes of this policy, hazing is defined as any activity that recklessly or intentionally endangers the mental health, physical health or safety of a student for the purpose of initiation or membership in or affiliation with any school sponsored organization.

-Endangering the physical health shall include, but not limited to, any brutality of a physical nature such as: whipping, beating, branding, exposure to the elements, forced consumption of any food, alcoholic beverage, drug, or controlled substance or other activity that creates or results in an unreasonable risk of harm or that adversely affects the physical health or safety of an individual or individuals.
+Endangering the physical health shall include but not be limited to any brutality of a physical nature such as whipping, beating, branding, exposure to the elements, forced consumption of any food, alcoholic beverage, drug, or controlled substance or other activity that creates or results in an unreasonable risk of harm or that adversely affects the physical health or safety of an individual or individuals.

-Endangering the mental health shall include, but not limited to, any activity that would subject an individual to extreme mental stress such as: prolonged sleep deprivation, forced prolonged exclusion from social contact, forced conduct, forced conduct which could result in extreme embarrassment or any other forced activity which could adversely affect the mental health or dignity of an individual or individuals.
+Endangering the mental health shall include any activity that would subject an individual to extreme mental stress, such as prolonged sleep deprivation, forced prolonged exclusion from social contact, forced conduct which could result in extreme, embarrassment or any other forced activity which could adversely affect the mental health or dignity of an individual or individuals.

-Any hazing activity, whether by an individual or a group, shall be presumed to be a forced activity even if a student willingly participates.
+Any hazing activity whether by an individual or a group shall be presumed to be a forced activity even if a student willingly participates.